theyuunus/Botirkhoja/README.md

 # 💫 About Me:
                                                       Hi, I'm Yunus<br>
-🔭 I’m currently studying on IT Academy<br>
+🔭 I’m currently studying on IT Academy
 🤝 I'm looking to collaborate on Front-end<br>
 🙌 I’m looking for help with React<br>
 🌱 I’m currently learning React<br>